nexpy/nexpy/doc/source/pythonshell.rst

   ('char', (9,))

 .. note:: Numeric dtypes can be defined either as a string, *e.g.*, 'int16',
-          'float32', or using the Numpy dtypes, *e.g.*, np.int16, np.float32.
+          'float32', or using the numpy dtypes, *e.g.*, np.int16, np.float32.

-Similarly, the shape and dimension sizes of an integer or float array is inherited from the assigned Numpy array.
+Similarly, the shape and dimension sizes of an integer or float array is inherited from the assigned numpy array.
 It is possible to initialize an NXfield array without specifying the data values in advance, *e.g.*, if the data has to be created in slabs::